 - Option 1: All 7 mockup examples were uploaded to the InVision App for easy review.

-- Option 2: A responsive version of the above screen has been uploaded to the Anima App for easy review.
+- Option 2: A responsive version of the above screen has been created in Bootstrap for review.

 - Resize your browser to see the desktop, tablet and mobile versions.